Triple Your Customer Base With Human-Centered Healthcare UX Design

 One of the biggest challenges that the medical app industry faces is healthcare interoperability, even though the seamless exchange of data has become a lot easier to accomplish.
 There was a time when the idiosyncrasies in the communication protocols of different systems made it difficult to send and receive information, but that has mostly been overcome these days.

 Information blocking, on the other hand, has always been and still is a serious challenge — despite the US Department of Health and Human Services (HHS) releasing new regulations to give patients unprecedented access to their health data.
-The challenge today is actually implementing the relatively new and untested Fast Healthcare Interoperability Resources (FHIR) data exchange protocols while also complying with the United States Core Data for Interoperability (USCDI) regulation.
+The challenge today is implementing the relatively new and untested Fast Healthcare Interoperability Resources (FHIR) data exchange protocols while also complying with the United States Core Data for Interoperability (USCDI) regulation.

 We have explained what mHealth apps are and listed some of the types of medical apps.
-You are aware of some of the challenges you may encounter when developing a medical app, and so the process of designing your medical app can begin.
+You are aware of some of the challenges you may encounter when developing a medical app, so the process of designing your medical app can begin.
 But there are certain things you need to consider before the first line of code is written.

 Keep in mind that these considerations are very closely tied together, and a decision about one may affect a decision you already made for another.